Lenders: Their responsibilities to you

 As well as providing an initial disclosure statement (see above), lenders must provide you with ongoing information as follows:

 - “Continuing disclosure” – The lender must give you a statement, every six months (or every 45 days for revolving credit contracts like credit cards), that includes information such as opening and closing balances for the relevant period, interest payments made, any fees or charges, and the amount and due date for your next payment.
-(In some cases, this continuing disclosure isn’t required.)
+In some cases, this continuing disclosure isn’t required, like where you agree to access this information from the lender’s website and they keep the website up to date, or where the lender cannot locate you.

 - Changes – The lender must give you full written details of any changes to your contract (called “variation disclosure”).
 The lender must give you the information within a set time, but this time period will depend on whether it’s a change you’ve agreed to or one that the lender has a right to impose on you, under the contract.